fcasaclang/professional-summary/_posts/2024-02-06-De-La-Salle-University-Manila.markdown

 project-date: April 2024 to Present
 client: De La Salle University
 category: Truss, Beam, Column, Slab, Analyses
-description: Created detailed engineering design of trusses including steel and timber truss designs, retrofit designs of beams and columns, rebar design, carbon fiber reinforcement polymer application on low to mid-rise buildings and utilized STAAD.Pro
+description: Created detailed engineering design and retrofit designs of beams and columns, rebar design with the use of STAAD.Pro, carbon fiber reinforcement polymer application.
+I also created powerpoint presentations about the overview and status of the project.
 ---